aiven/aiven-docs/docs/products/kafka/troubleshooting/troubleshoot-consumer-disconnections.md

     incoming messages, then we would advise to scale the consumer up/vertically or out/horizontally.

-If the above didn\'t help you resolve your issue and you have further concerns or questions, feel free to contact [Aiven support](mailto:support@aiven.io).
+If the above didn't help you resolve your issue and you have further concerns or questions, feel free to contact [Aiven support](mailto:support@aiven.io).